 Instructions

-3. Add the yolk mixture into the dry ingredients and keep mixing until the it is mostly hydrated and looks like a messy dough.
+• Add the wet ingredients into the flour mixture and keep mixing until the it is hydrated and looks like a messy dough.

-4. Switch the paddle attachment to the dough hook and knead at low speed for 5-7 minutes.
+• Switch the paddle attachment to the dough hook and knead at low speed for about 2 minutes.
+Until you have a smooth dough that stenches but tears easily.

-5. Place the dough in a large ball (OK to leave in the mixer bowl), apply a thin layer of oil on the dough and cover with plastic wrap.
-Allow the dough to rest and rise for 8-10 hours.
+• Place the dough in a large ball (OK to leave in the mixer bowl), apply a thin layer of oil on the dough and cover with plastic wrap.
+Allow the dough to rest and rise until double in size for 6-10 hours.

-7. Divide each piece into as many pieces as you wish to braid and roll each piece into a long sausage than braid into challah.
+• Divide each piece into as many pieces as you wish to braid and roll each piece into a long sausage than braid.
+Repeat with the second half.

 Dee Signature